Sqgl and Roman established regular jam sessions every Tuesday starting

 supporting it and instead make sure that the necessary externals are available

 netpd is a CRNMME (Collaborative Realtime Networked Music Making Environment)

 built in Pure Data.
 It allows many users to have a realtime

-jam sessions with each other, connected over the net.
+jam sessions with each other, connected over the internet.

 Users might contribute their own netpd-ized patches a.k.a. instruments

 or use pre-existing ones.
-The set of patches, as well as the state of
+The set of instruments, as well as the state of

-each is synchronized between clients in order to provide identical
+each instrument is synchronized between clients in order to provide identical

 experience for every connected user.

 netpd was designed with music in mind, but it might serve well also